-- 8. Residential development is to demonstrate compliance with the Building Sustainability Index (BASIX). - 9.
-All new commercial and industrial development is to demonstrate the measures proposed, using water sensitive urban design principles to reduce water consumption. - a.
-Development is to include provisions for the retention and reuse of stormwater for non-potable purposes, and consideration should be given to dual reticulation for non potable water use such as the irrigation of landscaped areas, car washing, toilet flushing, cooling towe .
+- 8. Residential development is to demonstrate compliance with the Building Sustainability Index (BASIX). - All new commercial and industrial development is to demonstrate the measures proposed, using water sensitive urban design principles to reduce water consumption. - Development is to include provisions for the retention and reuse of stormwater for non-potable purposes, and consideration should be given to dual reticulation for non potable water use

+- such as the irrigation of landscaped areas, car washing, toilet flushing, cooling tower.

-- Water efficient appliances and devices must meet the minimu standards defined by the ater Efficiency Labelling an Standards (WELS) Scheme and be detailed on plans.
+- b.
+Water efficient appliances and devices must meet the minimum standards defined by the Water Efficiency Labelling and Standards (WELS) Scheme and be detailed on plans.
 The minimum standards are:

 - 4 star taps and 3 star shower head roses;

-- 4 star dual flush toilets; an
+- · 4 star dual flush toilets; and

 - 3 star urinals.